fiskaltrust/portal-manual-doc/doc/handbook-general/shop.md

 ### Invoices

-As soon as an invoice has been created for your products, you can view it under "Invoices".
+As soon as an invoice has been created for your products, you can view it under _Invoices_.

 ### Offers